alexjdw/django_issue_tracker/README.md

 Welcome to my demo project: a handmade, Django-based, responsive, full-CRUD issue tracker using Django, Django Rest Framework, and SQLite.

-Every element of this page is hand-coded by me, and I purposefully avoided using the familiar Foundation and Bootstrap or using a predesigned website layout.
-I now understand the consequences of my actions and am willing to apologize in person to your eyes if needed.
+Every element of this project is hand-coded by me, and I purposefully avoided using the familiar Foundation and Bootstrap frameworks or using a predesigned website layout.
+I now understand the consequences of my actions.
 I am a reformed man who will let the professional designers do their job in the future.
 Please see the disclaimer section below for more details.

+The purpose of this project is to demonstrate a CRUD application that implements the most common features used on the web today.
+I decided on Django for a server framework and worked in a thorough API, custom SCSS, and responsive design elements.
+AJAX with jQuery is used for the majority of dynamic content, and everyone's favorite JQuery UI handles the user interface.
+It worked so well for me that I started tracking its own issues and planned features!

 ## Getting Started